Lesson 2 of 7 - grow effective communication skills

 16) Your partner frequently (or now) won't look at you:

-"When you avoid my eyes so much, I feel uneasy and distracted from what you're saying." ("Do you have some problem with me right now?")
+"(Name), when you avoid my eyes so much, I feel uneasy and distracted from what you're saying." ("Do you have a problem with me right now?")

-17) Your partner brings up an old conflict you thought was ended:
+17) Your partner brings up an old conflict you thought was resolved:

-"(Name), I get REALLY frustrated when you bring up (specific old issue) again and again!
+"(Name), I get REALLY frustrated when you bring up (the specific old issue) again and again!
 I feel punished, attacked, and weary!
-What do you need from me so you could let go of (this specific issue)?
+What do you need from me so you could let go of (this issue)?"

 This problem usually indicates your partner isn't aware of what s/he really needs from you, and repeatedly focuses on surface issues.
 Digging down can disclose the primary unmet needs, and the other skills can help to fill them.